zoraviel/CSS-and-GitHub-intro/github_basics/README.md

 To get you started, we will **fork** and then **clone** a repo.
 (Those GitHub words will all be defined as we go along.)

 **Go back to the top of this repo now,** and you’ll learn how.
-Instructions are there.

-**To get back to the top of any repo,** find the link with the repo’s name in the top left area of the web page (the page you are reading right now).
+**To get back to the top of any repo,** find the link with **the repo’s name** in the top left area of the web page (the page you are reading right now).
 Click the link!

 Go to the top of this page now, find that link, and go back to where you started.
-Subheading: “Forking a repo.”
+Find this subheading there: “Forking a repo.”